The Clash: Legacy and influence

 In 2004, Rolling Stone ranked the Clash number 28 on its list of the 100 Greatest Artists of All Time, and in 2010, the band was ranked 22nd on VH1's 100 Greatest Artists of All Time.
 According to The Times, the Clash's debut, alongside Never Mind the Bollocks, Here's the Sex Pistols, is "punk's definitive statement" and London Calling "remains one of the most influential rock albums".
 London Calling was ranked eighth In Rolling Stones 2003 list of the 500 greatest albums of all time, which is the highest entry by a punk band; in the same list, The Clash was ranked 77th and Sandinista! was ranked 404th.
 In the magazine's 2004 list of the 500 Greatest Songs of All Time, "London Calling" was ranked number 15, again the highest entry for any song by a punk band.
-Four other Clash songs made the list: "Should I Stay Or Should I Go" (228), "Train in Vain" (292), "Complete Control" (361), and "(White Man) in Hammersmith Palais" (430).
+Four other Clash songs made the list: "Should I Stay Or Should I Go" (228), "Train in Vain" (292), "Complete Control" (361) and "(White Man) in Hammersmith Palais" (430).
 "London Calling" ranked number 48 in the magazine's 2008 list of the 100 Greatest Guitar Songs of All Time.
 In 2010, the cover art of London Calling was one of ten albums by British music acts whose albums were commemorated on a UK postage stamp issued by Royal Mail.

 Jake Burns of Stiff Little Fingers, the first major punk band from Northern Ireland, said of their debut album's impact:

 [T]he big watershed was the Clash album—that was go out, cut your hair, stop mucking about time, y'know.
 Up to that point we'd still been singing about bowling down California highways.
 I mean, it meant nothing to me.
 Although the Damned and the Pistols were great, they were only exciting musically; lyrically, I couldn't really make out a lot of it ...
 [T]o realise that [The Clash] were actually singing about their own lives in West London was like a bolt out of the blue.

 The Clash inspired many musicians who were only loosely associated, if at all, with punk.
-The band's embrace of ska and reggae, and England's Jamaican subculture helped provide impetus for the 2 Tone movement that emerged after the punk explosion.
+The band's embrace of ska and reggae and England's Jamaican subculture helped provide impetus for the 2 Tone movement that emerged after the punk explosion.
 Other musicians who began performing while the Clash were active and acknowledged their debt to the band include Billy Bragg and Aztec Camera.
-U2's The Edge has compared the Clash's inspirational effect to that of Ramones, both of which gave young rock musicians a "sense that the door of possibility had swung open".
+U2's the Edge has compared the Clash's inspirational effect to that of the Ramones, both of which gave young rock musicians a "sense that the door of possibility had swung open".
 He wrote: "The Clash, more than any other group, kick-started a thousand garage bands across Ireland and the UK ...
 [S]eeing them perform was a life-changing experience".
 Bono described the Clash as "the greatest rock band.
 They wrote the rule book for U2."